Naomi-Ding/COSR/README.md

 ---

-📌 Citation and licensing information can be added once the AOAS paper is published / accepted.
+📌 Citation and licensing information can be added once the paper is published / accepted.

 <!-- ## Citation -->